23 Lord of the Rings Locations You Can’t Miss in New Zealand

 Location: Access is via the Kelvin Heights Peninsula on Peninsula Road then turn off just before Balmoral Drive.
 Queenstown, Otago, South Island.

 Welcome to Gondor!
-With The Lord of the Rings Twizel Tour you can re-enact the Battle of Pelennor Fields.
+With The Lord of the Rings Twizel Tour, you can re-enact the Battle of Pelennor Fields.
 Stab a ring wraith in the face like Eowyn and shout: “I am no man!”
+See the exact Pelennor Fields location with One Ring Tours.

 Location: Twizel, Canterbury, South Island.